pemcg/mastering-automation-addendum-for-cloudforms-4.6/notifications/chapter.md

 $evm.create_notification(:audience => 'user', :message => "Here is a message")
 ```

-This will result in a notification pop-up appearing in the top right-hand corner of the WebUI (see [Pop-Up Notification](#i1)).
+This will result in a notification pop-up appearing in the top right-hand corner of the WebUI (see screenshot [Pop-Up Notification](#i1)).

 ![Pop-Up Notification](images/screenshot1.png)